 - Admin Password: Use a secure password

-- Admin Email: The email you want associated with the site
+- Admin Email: The email you want to be associated with the site

 To login to your site, you can log in to your site typically through the domain name: http://www.yourdomain.com/wp-admin

-In your WordPress dashboard, go to APPEARANCE < THEMES.
-Select the blue ADD NEW button at the top.
+In your WordPress dashboard, got to Themes under Appearances.
+Select the blue Add New button at the top,

-If you are uploading my Blog Themes, select UPLOAD THEME button.
-Upload your ZIP File.
-Once the theme is installed, select ACTIVATE.
-Your theme is now live.
+If you are uploading a new premium theme, select Upload Theme button, Upload your ZIP file.
+Once the theme is installed, choose Activate.
+Your theme is now live!

 I’ve written extensively on how you can customize different components of your WordPress blog.
 You can check these resources out here: